Briefing

 | Format compliance | % of outputs matching requested format | >95% |

 These need automated evaluation, usually model-based.
-Claude Code's built-in telemetry covers some of them: with OpenTelemetry turned on, it emits token usage, cost, session counts, and tool-execution events you can mine for component data (Anthropic Claude Code docs, Monitoring usage).
-For retrospective digging, Hermes' FTS5 session database lets you full-text search across past sessions and pull patterns out of old transcripts (Nous Research Hermes Agent, Session Storage).
+Claude Code's built-in telemetry covers some of them: with OpenTelemetry turned on, it emits token usage, cost, session counts, and tool-execution events you can mine for component data (Anthropic Claude Code docs, Monitoring usage (opens in a new tab)).
+For retrospective digging, Hermes' FTS5 session database lets you full-text search across past sessions and pull patterns out of old transcripts (Nous Research Hermes Agent, Session Storage (opens in a new tab)).

 Level 2: Technical Metrics